quorumcontrol/tupelo-docs/tutorials/notebook.md

       console.log("Success!");
     }, function(err) {
       console.log("Error registering wallet.");
-      console.log(err);
+      console.log(err.details);
     });
 }
 ```

 Upon success, we just print to the console that the action succeeded.
 In case an
-error happened, we print the error to the console as well.
+error happened, we print the error message text to the console as well.

 ### Creating a New Key
 After registering a new wallet, we'll need to create a new key using the